kube-aws/kube-spot-termination-notice-handler/README.md

 ## Credits

-kube-spot-termination-notice-handler is a collaborative project to unify [@mumoshu and @kylegato's initial work](https://github.com/mumoshu/kube-spot-termination-notice-handler) and [@egeland's fork with various enhancements and simplifications](https://github.com/egeland/kube-spot-termination-notice-handler).
+This project is forked from: kube-aws/kube-spot-termination-notice-handler which is a collaborative project to unify [@mumoshu and @kylegato's initial work](https://github.com/mumoshu/kube-spot-termination-notice-handler) and [@egeland's fork with various enhancements and simplifications](https://github.com/egeland/kube-spot-termination-notice-handler).

-The project is currently maintained by:
+The parent project is currently maintained by:

 - @egeland
 - @kylegato
 - @mumoshu

+We took the decision to fork repository to support Mattemost Webhooks functionality and do some security patches, as it looks that unfortunately the parent directory is not actively maintained at the moment.